yasserhegazy/Palestine-Clinics-SaaS-application/clinic-backend/SETUP_GUIDE.md

 cp .env.example .env
 ```

-### 5. Configure Database
+### 5. Configure Database and CORS

-Edit the `.env` file and update the database configuration:
+Edit the `.env` file and update the database and CORS configuration:

 ```env
 DB_CONNECTION=mysql